Stage 2 Lung Cancer

 • The main treatment: Chemotherapy is sometimes used to get rid of all stage 2 lung cancer tumors and prevent the cancer from recurring (coming back).

-• Palliative (pain-relieving) care: If a patient decides not to undergo life-extending treatment, palliative chemotherapy can be used to ease lung cancer stage 2 symptoms and improve quality of life.
-This type of chemotherapy shrinks tumors and stops their growth.
+• Palliative (pain-relieving) care: Palliative chemotherapy can ease lung cancer stage 2 symptoms and improve quality of life.

 Radiation Therapy

-Doctors may recommend radiation therapy to treat stage 2 NSCLC if surgery isn’t an option, according to the NCI.
-City of Hope also notes that radiation can be used after other stage 2 lung cancer treatment options to kill remaining cancer cells.
+Doctors may use radiation therapy to treat stage 2 NSCLC if surgery isn’t an option, according to the National Cancer Institute (NCI).
+It can also be used after other stage 2 lung cancer treatment options like surgery to kill leftover cells.

 Targeted Therapy

-Targeted therapy can treat lung cancer stage 2 by attacking specific proteins and genes to limit cancer spread.
+Targeted therapy treats lung cancer stage 2 by attacking specific proteins and genes to limit cancer spread.

 Common types of targeted therapy are:

-• EGFR inhibitors target the protein EGFR, which lung cancer cells use to grow faster than normal cells.
-Tagrisso is an EGFR inhibitor that’s sometimes used after surgery to help treat those with stage 1 or 2 NSCLC, according to the ACS.
+• EGFR inhibitors like Tagrisso® (osimertinib) target the protein EGFR, which lung cancer cells use to grow faster than normal cells.

 • KRAS inhibitors prevent lung cancer tumors from using the KRAS protein, which would otherwise allow them to spread.